 The next step is to create 3 small crochet balls.
-Mine are filled with a small amount of the synthetic stuffing.
+Mine is filled with a small amount of synthetic stuffing.
 You can also use yarn ends, leftovers from some of your previous projects.
-I would not recommend using wooden balls, beads that you can use for teething Munny necklace parts, because the child will play with the teething ring, the balls will dance around the main part and could accidentally hit the child.
+I would not recommend using wooden balls, beads that you can use for teething Munny necklace parts because the child will play with the teething ring, the balls will dance around the main part and could accidentally hit the child.

 The balls are made in continuous rounds or also called in a spiral.
 Here is no need to join each round with a slip stitch, but crocheting around and around creating a spiral shape.
 This technique makes your rounds a little difficult to count, so I would recommend you to use a stitch marker to indicate your first stitch of each round, to keep track of your rounds.

 I will start with a magic ring.
 If you are not familiar with the magic ring technique, jump to this video (HERE!) and learn how to do it.
 Not convinced this is your favorite way of start working in a round?
 Don’t worry, create a foundation chain of two chains and start in the second chain from your hook.
 Work all the sts from round 1 into that chain.
 Then continue with the pattern as you would normally do.

 If you started with a magic ring, you know how life-changing the crochet technique this is.
 I was putting it away to learn how to do it for a very long time and if I am honest with you guys, it was not the easiest thing to figure out, but once you get a hang of it, you will use it everywhere.

 Round 1: Work 1 sc into the MR. = 6 sts.

 Round 2: Work 2 sc into each of next 6 sts. = 12 sts.

 Round 3 – 5: Work 1 sc into each of next 12 sts. = 12 sts.